Python Code Does Not Have to Be Slow!

 So What is the Structure of Each Lesson?

 Each lesson has two main parts, they are:

-- The body of the lesson (code tutorials)
+- The body of the lesson (code tutorial)

-The body of the lesson will introduce a topic with code examples, whereas the lesson overview will review what was learned with exercises and links for further information.
+The body of the lesson will introduce a topic with code examples, whereas the lesson review will review what was learned with exercises and links for further information.